Join our mission

 • Participates in university and departmental committees, including Total Community Involvement, religious functions, registration, extra-curricular activities, and other meetings.

-• Assists the director in the development, implementation, and evaluation of objectives for the Nursing Department.
+• Assists the director in the development, implementation, and evaluation of objectives for Nursing Department

-3. Maintains personal growth and professional development through ongoing faculty
+• Maintains personal growth and professional development through ongoing faculty development activities.

 • Member of the Seventh-day Adventist Church in good and regular standing.

-• Value the counsels provided by Ellen G. White, especially as related to the Seventh-day Adventist health message and the nurse’s role in sharing the gospel of Jesus Christ.
+• Value the counsels provided by Ellen G. White, especially as related to the Seventh-day Adventist health message and the role of the nurse in sharing the gospel of Jesus Christ.

-• Value complementary and alternative health care as practiced by Weimar University, the NEWSTART Lifestyle Center, and the Depression and Anxiety Recovery Program.
+• Value complementary and alternative health care as practiced by the Weimar University NEWSTART Lifestyle Center.

 • Excellent interpersonal skills, including the ability to establish and maintain effective working relationships with staff, faculty, and students of diverse academic, socioeconomic, cultural, and ethnic backgrounds.